 Model Certificates must be endorsed by foreign competent authorities on an "as is" basis and are not subject to amendments and/or negotiations.
 The complete list of Generic Certificates by their titles is available on the SSUFSCP website or the most recent FAIRS Certificate Report.
 The statements contained in the majority of Model Certificates go beyond food safety requirements listed in official import requirements (in Ukrainian) and require compliance with many other regulations and laws.
-Due to challenges related to U.S. competent authorities' ability to issue these Generic Certificates, FAS Kyiv advises U.S. exporters to rely on existing bilaterally negotiated certificates listed in the FAIRS Certificate Report and market access terms as described in Sections I-VI of the current report.
+Due to challenges related to U.S. competent authorities' ability to issue these Generic Certificates, FAS/Kyiv advises U.S. exporters to rely on existing bilaterally negotiated certificates listed in the FAIRS Certificate Report and market access terms as described in Sections I-VI of the current report.

 !
-All processed and raw food products of animal origin, as well as composite products (processed products that contain any amount of ingredients of animal origin) imported into the customs territory of Ukraine are to be accompanied by International Certificates.
-For the explicit list of HS headings that need to be accompanied by International Certificates, refer to GAIN Report "Product Groups Subject to Official Controls."
+All processed and raw food products of animal origin, as well as composite products (processed products that contain any amount of ingredients of animal origin) imported into the customs territory of Ukraine are to be accompanied by international certificates.
+For the explicit list of HS headings that need to be accompanied by international certificates, refer to GAIN Report "Product Groups Subject to Official Controls."
 HS Codes of food products of plant origin not listed in the "international certificate" section of this report can be imported with general shipment documents (bill of lading and other transportation documents).

-Per Ukrainian laws, bilaterally negotiated International Certificates or Generic Certificates must be issued by the Competent Authority of the exporting country.
-For official control purposes, Ukraine does not accept "proxy" certificates such as certificates of free sale or other certificates issued by commercial companies or Non-Government Organizations (NGOs).
-Ukraine does not recognize U.S. State-level authorities as Competent Authorities.
-Ukraine requires International Certificates or Model Certificates to be issued prior to the embarkation of the product by the exporting country.

-However, a Competent Authority's corrections to a certificate that had already been issued are acceptable.
+Per Ukrainian laws, only bilaterally negotiated international certificates or Ukraine's generic certificates must accompany export shipments.
+For official control purposes, Ukraine does not accept "proxy" certificates such as certificates of free sale or other certificates issued by commercial companies or non-government organizations.
+Ukraine does not recognize U.S. State-level authorities as competent authorities.
+Ukraine requires international certificates or generic certificates to be issued prior to the embarkation of the product by the exporting country.
+However, a competent authority's corrections to a certificate that had already been issued are acceptable.